arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 ![Electrical connections of the application with the 7M.24 Energy Meter](assets/electrical_connections.png)

-The Opta™ system will access real-time consumption details from the 7M.24 energy meter, using the Modbus RTU over the RS-485 interface.
+The Opta™ system will access real-time consumption details from the 7M.24 energy meter using the Modbus RTU over the RS-485 interface.
 Power from the solar panels undergoes multiple processes before it reaches the energy meter.

 Household appliances can be managed using the Opta™ system's built-in relay functions.
 It is also worth noting that other power sources can replace the solar panels.

-***The __6M.TA Energy Meter__ can be used instead of the 7M.24 energy meter maintaining similar overall setup shown prviously.
+***The __6M.TA Energy Meter__ can be used instead of the 7M.24 energy meter, maintaining a similar overall setup as previously shown.
 For more details, please refer to the tutorial dedicated to __6M.TA Energy Meter__ [here](https://docs.arduino.cc/tutorials/opta/opta-6m-power-analyzer/).***

 ## Opta™ Energy Management Model Description